 2. Focus on Outcomes, Not Surveillance

-Ethical remote worker time tracker implementation emphasizes:
+Ethical remote worker time tracker implementation highlights:

 - Deliverables